 Since 2016, financial service providers may carry out fully digitised onboarding of clients.
-On 17 March 2016, FINMA published Circular 2016/7 'Video and Online i Collective investment schemes
+On 17 March 2016, FINMA published Circular 2016/7 'Video and Online Identification', which entered into force on 18 March 2016 (revised in 2018) and stipulates i Collective investment schemes

-Identification', which entered into force on 18 March 2016 (revised in 2018) and stipulates AML requirements with regard to the onboarding process of clients via digital channels.
+AML requirements with regard to the onboarding process of clients via digital channels.
 The circular applies directly to financial intermediaries.
 Subject to adherence to specific requirements, financial intermediaries may onboard clients by means of video transmission.

-IV DIGITAL MARKETS, FUNDING AND PAYMENT SERVICES
+IV DIGITAL MARKETS, PAYMENT SERVICES AND FUNDING